 Tan called a meeting between Cardiff officials and supporters on Thursday night to discuss the controversial rebranding exercise which resulted in the home kit changing to red in 2012.

 Tan’s move came on the back of a record low Cardiff City Stadium crowd of just over 4,000 for the FA Cup third-round tie with Colchester, planned anti-red protests and the threat of thousands of season tickets not being renewed.

 There was unanimous support at the meeting for the club to abandon red and revert to their traditional blue colours with the bluebird crest replacing the dragon as Cardiff’s primary emblem.

-“It was received very well from everyone at the football club and I thought it was a giant step.
+“It was received very well from everyone at the football club and I thought it was a giant step.”

 “My wish is to unite and make the club successful and in order to achieve this I fully support the board’s decision to implement the following changes:

 “Starting from Saturday, January 10 2015 and until the end of this season, our home kit shall be blue.
 Our away kit shall be red.
-I would like to thank the Football League for their approval to facilitate my request.

 “For the 2015-16 season, Cardiff’s home kit colour shall be blue.
 Our away kit colour shall be red.